|Title:||Men's Head Soccer Coach|

 selections and 38 All-Peach Belt Conference players.
 On top of

 that, Clayton State has had four Peach Belt Conference Freshman of

-the Year winners and three Peach Belt Conference Player of the Year
+the Year receipients, four PBC Top Scorers and three PBC Player of

 Petersen himself has also been recognized by the Peach Belt, winning conference Coach of the Year honors in 2005, 2007 and 2010.
 In addition, Petersen was also honored as the NSCAA Division II Southeast Region Coach of the Year in 2010.